Auburn, Massachusetts

 Auburn is a town in Worcester County, Massachusetts, United States.
 The population was 16,889 at the 2020 census.

 History

-The Auburn area was first settled in 1714 as of today outer parts of Worcester, Sutton, Leicester and Oxford, Massachusetts, and the town was officially incorporated on April 10, 1778, as the town of Ward, in honor of American Revolution General Artemas Ward.
-The town changed its name to Auburn in 1837, after the Post Office complained that the name was too similar to the nearby town of Ware.
+The Auburn area was first settled in 1714.
+On April 10, 1778, parts of Worcester, Sutton, Leicester and Oxford, Massachusetts were incorporated as the Town of Ward, in honor of American Revolution General Artemas Ward (second in command to George Washington).
+In 1837, the town changed its name to Auburn after the Post Office complained that the name was too similar to the nearby town of Ware.

 Before incorporation, most of Auburn was known as the South Parish of Worcester; other portions fell within the town limits of Leicester and Millbury.